 Community-engaged learning involves collaboration among community partners, students, and faculty/staff for the mutually beneficial exchange of knowledge, experiences, and resources.
 According to the PSU Faculty Senate-approved description for academic courses bearing the CEL tag, it is important that CEL courses:

-• include community-engaged experiences that are central to course outcomes and goals (for all participants)
+include community-engaged experiences that are central to course outcomes and goals (for all participants)

-• ask students to reflect critically on their community engagement.
+ask students to reflect critically on their community engagement.

 Some other key components often included in CEL courses and co-curricular programs could also include:

-• Collaborative experiences that employ a social justice orientation that guides student-community partner engagement.
+Social justice orientation.
+Collaborative experiences that employ a social justice orientation that guides student-community partner engagement.

 The depth of CEL collaboration can vary widely.
-Newer collaborations might start out with a single guest speaker or site visit, while more mature partnerships could employ collaborative course design (faculty, community partner and/or students participating in curriculum design, implementation and evaluation), community-based participatory action research, and more significant time commitments at the partner site.
+Newer collaborations might start out with a single guest speaker or site visit while more mature partnerships could employ collaborative course design (faculty, community partner and/or students participating in curriculum design, implementation and evaluation), community-based participatory action research, and more significant time commitments at the partner site.
 Per the above examples, CEL can also take place both on and off campus.

 Why CEL?

 In alignment with PSU’s commitment to serving the city and other communities, CEL courses and programs foster mutually beneficial and generative efforts that build on community assets and address pressing place-based interests/needs.
 Since most PSU graduates stay in the Portland Metro area upon graduation, CEL also serves as an avenue for alumni engagement.
-Many current community partners include PSU alumni within their staff, some of whom originally connected with their employers via PSU’s CEL efforts.
+Many current community partners include PSU alumni among their staff, some of whom originally connected with their employers via PSU’s CEL efforts.

 How does CEL happen at PSU?

 PSU’s strong commitment to CEL is evident through University Studies and the Senior Capstone program, ensuring nearly every undergraduate engages in CEL before graduation.
-Beyond that, a number of graduate, professional and other programs also embed their curricular and co-curricular work within meaningful community-connected initiatives and organizations.
+Beyond that, a number of graduate, professional, and other programs also embed their curricular and co-curricular work within meaningful community-connected initiatives and organizations.
 The examples below illustrate the many ways PSU community members are engaging in CEL:

 The College of the Arts partners with Dr. Martin Luther King, Jr. Elementary School for Dr. Martin Luther King, Jr. School Museum of Contemporary Art (KSMoCA).
 KSMoCA connects public school students, teachers, administrators, and staff, PSU students (graduate and undergraduate), and PSU faculty with internationally renowned contemporary artists through collaborative workshops, exhibitions, artist lectures and site-specific commissions.